notjustdevops/maven-hello-world/README.md

-fter EKS: Next Modules to Populate
-Once the EKS module is set up, you can work on other modules:

 ArgoCD Module:
 Dependencies: EKS (you need the Kubernetes cluster to deploy ArgoCD).
 This module should set up ArgoCD in the Kubernetes cluster created by the EKS module.